KarAshutosh/karashutosh.github.io/blogs/blog2.md

 ## Introduction to Linux Hardening

-**Linux hardening** encompasses configuring the OS and its services to minimize vulnerabilities and reduce attack surfaces—preventing breaches and unauthorized access.
+**Linux hardening** encompasses configuring the OS and its services to minimize vulnerabilities and reduce attack surfaces, preventing breaches and unauthorized access.

 ---